Mercury Cougar: Exterior

 The exterior design of the sixth-generation Cougar was designed largely in response to the negative market response to the introduction of the fifth-generation Cougar.
 While retaining a common chassis, a primary objective for designers was to maximize the visual differentiation between the Thunderbird and Cougar.
 To reduce production costs, the two model lines shared exterior body parts, including front and rear bumpers, both doors, the windshield, the hood, and front fenders.
 While the Thunderbird adopted a fastback roofline, the Cougar adopted a notchback roofline with a near-vertical backlight, distinguished by upswept rear side windows.

 During its production, the sixth-generation Cougar underwent several exterior revisions.
 For 1984, the hood ornament was replaced by a flat hood emblem.
 For 1985, the waterfall-style grille was replaced with an egg-crate design (similar to Mercedes-Benz); the red taillamp lenses were replaced by a dark gray design.
-1986 saw few changes, highlighted by the addition of a government-mandated center rear brake light (CHMSL) and a power-operated moonroof; for the last time, the Cougar was available with vent windows.
+1986 saw few changes, highlighted by the addition center rear brake light (CHMSL) and a power-operated moonroof; for the last time, the Cougar was available with vent windows.

 To mark its 20th year of production, the Cougar underwent an extensive mid-cycle revision for 1987.
 Originally slated for the 1986 model year, nearly every exterior panel was changed.
 To visually stretch the roofline, a compound-curved rear window replaced the nearly flat rear glass and the rear quarter windows were redesigned (with a curve inversely matching the windshield angle).
 To further distinguish the model line from the Thunderbird, the 1987 Cougar received its own grille (with a large "cat" emblem), front bumper cover, and aerodynamic composite headlamps.
 Shared with the Mustang GT, the Cougar received new 15-inch wheels, becoming the standard alloy wheel design for 1988.
 For 1988, the exterior of the Cougar underwent no changes, introducing several monochromatic paint options.